yhlong0/learning/DataStructure/Bloomberg.md

 Part 2:

-Assume you have 100,000+ requests, and ask to calculate the tax
+Assume you have 100,000+ requests, each request include a income and age.
+For people who's age is between 55 - 65, they will only need to pay 90% of Tax For people who's age is older than 65, they will only need to pay 80% of Tax.

+Try to use go routine and channel process all these requests.
  *
  *
  */